-If you find that you and milk aren’t friends, you can still get your butter fix by using ghee, or clarified butter (Read more about ghee vs. butter), because it is pure butterfat.
+If you find that you and milk aren’t friends, you can still get your butter fix by using ghee, or clarified butter, because it is pure butterfat.
 There’s no lactose (milk sugar) or casein (milk protein) in it to cause a reaction.
 Plus, it tastes amazing as a cream substitute in coffee — yes, really.
-Get the recipe for Bulletproof (aka butter) coffee here.

 Animals can run away from predators or fight them off.
 Plants have to protect themselves and their babies (seeds) using chemicals.